 - Offensive language: content that contains obscene language or lewd gestures;

-- Dangerous and derogatory content: contains threats, harassment, is discriminatory, or it’s a fraudulent review.
+- Dangerous and derogatory content: contains threats, harassment, discriminatory, or it’s fraudulent reviews.

-- Conflict of interest: negative reviews about your competitors to misled users and manipulate Google search engine rankings;
+- Conflict of interest: negative reviews about your competitors to mislead users and manipulate Google search engine rankings;

-- Restricted or prohibited items: content that contains links, offers, or calls-to-action to things like alcohol, guns, tobacco, pharmaceutical items, medical devices.
+- Restricted or prohibited items: content that contains links, offers, or calls to action to things like alcohol, guns, tobacco, pharmaceutical items, and medical devices.
 It includes discount offers, coupon codes, or contact information to acquire restricted items;

 - Illegal content: content that promotes illegal activity.
-It includes reviews that violate copyright, represents sexual abuse, covers banned products like unlawful drugs or trafficked animal products, portrays violence, or is related to terrorist groups.
+It includes reviews that violate copyright, represents sexual abuse, cover banned products like unlawful drugs or trafficked animal products, portray violence, or is related to terrorist groups.

 If the review is not removed, and you strongly believe that it should be deleted, get in touch with Google itself.